100 Top Angel Investors List for Startups (2025)

 He turned to angel investing after a rich experience spanning nearly a decade.
 Buccheit’s investment focuses on media, information technology, health, enterprise software, and analytics-based companies in Silicon Valley and Mountain View.
 Over the years, he has invested in 150+ US companies and seen nearly 80 successful exits.

-Born on April 24, 1983, Alexis Ohanian is an Armenian-American entrepreneur, investor, activist, and author, best known as the co-founder of reddit.
+Born on April 24, 1983, Alexis Ohanian is an Armenian-American entrepreneur, investor, activist, and author, best known as the co-founder of Reddit.
 He openly advocates for the open internet, STEM education, and paid family leave, and has authored the best-selling book ‘Without Their Permission.’

-While at the University of Virginia, Ohanian, along with his co-founder Steve Huffman, shifted from a failed food-ordering idea to create reddit.com.
+While at the University of Virginia, Ohanian, along with his co-founder Steve Huffman, shifted from a failed food-ordering idea to creating reddit.com.
 His entrepreneurial journey, detailed in “Without Their Permission,” reflects a path from early interests in web design and leadership to founding one of the internet’s most influential platforms.

 Ohanian is not only the co-founder of Reddit but also an early-stage venture capitalist at Initialized Capital.
 Formerly associated with Y Combinator, he has been involved in ventures like Hipmunk and Breadpig.
 Managing investments over $500 million through Initialized Capital, Ohanian focuses on building companies that matter, with a portfolio boasting a market value of $36 billion, including six unicorns.
 Identified as a business dad, he remains committed to investing in and building impactful businesses.